Nexela/Nanobots/README.md

 -   Find items: Will scan for any items on the ground in your network and order your construction robots to pick them up.
 -   Chop trees: Scan for any trees in range and chop them up.
 Setting this to a negative symbol will only chop trees if you have less than that amount of raw wood in the network.
+-   Gather fish: Sends your construction robots on a fishing expedition.
+Set to a negative amount to only fish if there is less then that amount in the network.
 -   Roboport only: Set this signal to only run this scanner in the nearest roboports zone and not the whole network.
 -   (Not implemented yet): Tile builder: Set a tile item signal to pave the network with this tile.
 -   (Not implemented yet): Tile remover: Set this virtual signal to dig up all tiles and return them to the network